This guide has everything you need to know about marketing.

 Give some freedom to your influencer/s so that they can be creative.
 If you try to impose your ideas, the relationship won’t last.
 And what is worst, influencer marketing won’t work.
 So, once you’ve made your influencer’s choice, trust them, and track your campaign results!

 Direct marketing is a practical marketing approach.
-Nowadays, many businesses ask for permission to avoid the friction caused by sending unwanted messages to your target audience.
+Nowadays, many businesses ask for permission to avoid the friction caused by sending unwanted messages to their target audience.

 What is Direct Marketing